 Incident Response Platform: The Road to Automating IR

-Incident response is a growing priority at organizations, and technology platforms are essential to making incident response efficient and effective.
+Incident response services are a growing priority at organizations, and technology platforms are essential to making incident response efficient and effective.
 Incident response platforms help security teams quickly identify and investigate incidents, manage their work on a case until closure, and automate incident response tasks to provide a faster response.

 Cynet Response Orchestration, part of the Cynet 360 security platform, can automate your incident response policy.
 Define automated playbooks with pre-set or custom remediation actions for multiple attack scenarios.
 Cynet also helps detect known and zero-day threats to ensure you only implement a manual response when necessary.